kevinburleigh75/intern_playground/phase_1_task_1_elb_asg/README.md

         - The failure of the service will not even show up in the log Step Three: Cleanup
  - ~~Fix template formatting~~
- - Convert from launch configuration to template
+ - ~~Convert from launch configuration to template~~
  - ~~Change exports for the ability to create two stacks at the same time~~
+ - (Own Task) Prepare rollout of updates based on template
+ - Fully document the fix for the startup thing on linux

+Step Four: Create app Stack